 Best for wine merchants who need to sample the same bottle over weeks.

 The manufacturer claims wines will last 2+ years after use.
-Maybe, but I doubt it.
+I doubt it.

 Coravin is for you if…